KRproject-tech/binlog4mbed/README.md

 This code is for __gcc4mbed__ compiler: https://github.com/adamgreen/gcc4mbed

-Binary file saved in mbed is read by MATLAB code in "./load binary/"
+Binary file saved on a micro SD card is read by MATLAB code in "./load binary/" or Python code in "./load binary_Py/".

 ## Format